 Connect to the master SAP HANA host from SAP HANA Studio.

-You can connect from an instance of SAP HANA Studio that is outside of GCP or from an instance on GCP.
+You can connect from an instance of SAP HANA Studio that is outside of Google Cloud or from an instance on Google Cloud.
 You might need to enable network access between the target VMs and SAP HANA Studio.

-To use SAP HANA Studio on GCP and enable access to the SAP HANA system, see Installing SAP HANA Studio on a Compute Engine Windows VM.
+To use SAP HANA Studio on Google Cloud and enable access to the SAP HANA system, see Installing SAP HANA Studio on a Compute Engine Windows VM.

 In SAP HANA Studio, click the Landscape tab on the default system administration panel.
 You should see a display similar to the following example.